How to Set Up Cloudflare CDN for WordPress Blog

 1. Creating a Cloudflare Account

-2. Adding Domain Name to Cloudflare
+2. Adding a Domain Name to Cloudflare

-3. Checking the DNS Records of Your Domain Name
+3. Checking Your Domain’s DNS Records

+To enable or disable Cloudflare for specific subdomains, toggle the button under Proxy status.
 Once you are done, press Continue to proceed to the next step.

 4. Pointing Your Domain Name to Cloudflare Nameservers

-5. Configure The HTTPS Settings
+5. Configure the HTTPS Settings

 6. Installing and Configuring the Cloudflare WordPress Plugin